risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Shaders/Working-Shaders-with-Thunderkit-and-Play-Mode.md

 Add an empty object to your scene, either drag your script to it or add the script via `Add Component` button and you are basically done.
 Now press the Play button at the top of your window.
 However your editor might crash.

 ### Fixing Play Mode Crash
 This is a thing introduced with Alloyed Collective, Gearbox added `Unity.Burst` to RoR2 and obviously we import it together with the rest of the libraries.
 However, shipped `Burst` dlls are not compatible with Editor and causes crashes.
-To fix it, first go to `Packages\Risk of Rain 2`, find `Unity.Burst.dll` and `Unity.Burst.Unsafe.dll` and delete them.
+To fix it, first go to `Packages\Risk of Rain 2` of your project, find `Unity.Burst.dll` and `Unity.Burst.Unsafe.dll` and delete them.
 After that go to `Packages` folder of your project, open `manifest.json` and add the following line to your dependencies

 `"com.unity.burst": "1.8.21",`